rixiobarrios/planning-project-4/README.md

 ### Who will use it?

-- Proactive millenials conscious about environment etc.
+- Proactive people whoa are conscious about then environment and aware of food waste.
+- Anybody who eats and is looking for a good deal.

-#### Seller:
+#### Vendors/backend:

-- Farms/market/restaurant with food waste
+- Farms/markets/Groceries stores/Convenient stores/restaurants

 ##### Reasons to use:

+- Movey Saver
-- Extra cash
+- Waste reducer
-- Environment
+- Sustainability
+- Ethical use of food waste

-#### Buyer:
+#### Consumer:

-- Proactive millenials conscious about environment etc who isn't afraid of getting food second-hand.
+- Proactive people conscious about environment who want a chance to help reduce food waste.

 ##### Reasons to use:

-- Cheap food
+- Good deals on great food
+- Food waste reduction
-- Environment
+- The Environment

 ## MVP